Annasuhstuff/ZhMed/README.md

  • CMeEE_test.json: This file contains the test dataset for evaluating the trained NER models.
 It includes Chinese medical texts with annotated named entities that are used to measure the model's performance.

  • CMeEE_dev.json: This file contains the validation dataset used for tuning hyperparameters and monitoring the model's progress during training.
+# CBLUE Benchmark
+cblue folder contains files from CBLUE Benchmark, for more detailed information see https://github.com/CBLUEbenchmark/CBLUE